Self Portrait (Bob Dylan album): Production

-But the whole idea backfired Because [sic] the album went out there, and the people said, "This ain't what we want," and they got more resentful.
+But the whole idea backfired because the album went out there, and the people said, "This ain't what we want," and they got more resentful.
 And then I did this portrait for the cover.
 I mean, there was no title for that album.
 I knew somebody who had some paints and a square canvas, and I did the cover up in about five minutes.
 And I said, "Well, I'm gonna call this album Self Portrait."

 [Rolling Stone:] Which was duly interpreted by the press as: This is what he is...

 Yeah, exactly.
 And to me, it was a joke.

 As to why he chose to release a double album, Dylan replied, "Well, it wouldn't have held up as a single album–then it really would've been bad, you know.
 I mean, if you're gonna put a lot of crap on it, you might as well load it up!"

 Later, Cameron Crowe interviewed Dylan for his liner notes to 1985's Biograph, a boxed-set retrospective of Dylan's career.
 When asked about Self Portrait, Dylan added more details to the story:

 Self Portrait was a bunch of tracks that we'd done all the time I'd gone to Nashville.
 We did that stuff to get a [studio] sound.
 To open up we'd do two or three songs, just to get things right and then we'd go on and do what we were going to do.
 And then there was a lot of other stuff that was just on the shelf.
 But I was being bootlegged at the time and a lot of stuff that was worse was appearing on bootleg records.
 So I just figured I'd put all this stuff together and put it out, my own bootleg record, so to speak.
 You know, if it actually had been a bootleg record, people probably would have sneaked around to buy it and played it for each other secretly.
 Also, I wasn't going to be anybody's puppet and I figured this record would put an end to that...I was just so fed up with all that 'who people thought I was' nonsense.

 Later interviews only echoed the sentiments expressed to Crowe.